weikunhan/leetcode-summary-python/heap_sort/README.md

 ## Min Heap

+In computer science, a heap is a specialized tree-based data structure which is essentially an almost complete tree that satisfies the heap property: in a max heap, for any given node C, if P is a parent node of C, then the key (the value) of P is greater than or equal to the key of C. In a min heap, the key of P is less than or equal to the key of C. The node at the "top" of the heap (with no parents) is called the root node.
+The heap is one maximally efficient implementation of an abstract data type called a priority queue.
+In a heap, the highest (or lowest) priority element is always stored at the root.
+However, a heap is not a sorted structure; it can be regarded as being partially ordered.
+A heap is a useful data structure when it is necessary to repeatedly remove the object with the highest (or lowest) priority.
+[Wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure))

 This type of problem includes: find the kth smallest problem, find the kth rare problem， find minimum cost problem

+The time complexity of the min heap is O(1) in Search-Min O(1), Insert O(log(n), Delete-Min O(log(n)), and the Space complexity of the min heap is O(n).

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |